Colin Carmichael and Karen Hancock collected paintbrushes, gallons of orange and white paint, a trailer and a team.

 Like the repurposed press box that housed writers and sports information directors who chronicled the early days of the program, the history of OSU soccer itself has been defined by a committed team of people getting an opportunity and taking it.

 Nothing about starting a program, or painting in the dark, was easy.
 The first step, Carmichael found out, to both things they did was assembling a team.

-Hancock was the first OSU soccer head coach from 1996, the programs inception, till 2006 when she moved to an assistant coaching role in part due to her husband Will’s tragic death in the OSU plane crash of 2001.
+Hancock was the first OSU soccer head coach from 1996, the programs inception, till 2006 when she moved to an assistant coaching role in part due to her husband Will’s death in the OSU plane crash of 2001.

-A successful coach at South Alabama, Hancock was offered the job in ‘96 at OSU when the university decided to field a team.
+A successful coach at South Alabama, Hancock was offered the job at OSU in ‘96 when the university decided to field a team.
 She had worked with Carmichael at South Alabama and offered him a job as an assistant coach.

 Originally from Scotland, Carmichael considered staying at South Alabama, his alma mater, but chose to join Hancock.

 “I needed a work visa to stay in the United States after college because I was on an international student visa,” Carmichael said.
 “Everything aligned timing-wise for me to get a job, get a work permit and start life.”

 Carmichael, who would take over as head coach in 2008 after splitting duties with Hancock for two years after the plane crash, packed up his compact Toyota Corolla and left Mobile, Alabama, in August 1996.

 He had only been to Oklahoma once and arrived in Stillwater on the first day of preseason.
 The first OSU soccer game was about one month away and the goal for the coaches was clear.